rapid7/insightconnect-plugins/plugins/gitlab/help.md

 # Description

 GitLab is a next generation developer collaboration software with version control capabilities.
-The GitLab InsightConnect plugin enables user and issue management.
+The GitLab InsightConnect plugin enables user and issue management

 # Key Features